CharlieShi46/hedge-low-rank-simulation/README.md

 # hedge-low-rank-simulation
 Faster simulation of Hedge algorithm under low-rank expert structures.
 Includes code and PDF.
-# Faster Simulation of Hedge in Low-Rank Expert Settings

-This repository contains the code and supplementary material for the research note:

 **“Faster Simulation of Hedge under Low-Rank Expert Structures”**
 Author: Cheng Shi, Michael Spece